 Harunobu, next to that, also built a church that was said to be 'the most majestic in Japan.'
-At the time, it was necessary to make an even stronger castle than Hinoe Castle.
-Although the castle construction of Hara Castle was given consideration, Harunobu gave priority to the construction of churches.
-This episode is an account of how great Harunobu’s faith was in Christianity.
+At the time, it was necessary to make an even stronger castle than Hinoe Castle, but Harunobu saw fit to temporarily halt its construction to give priority to the building of churches.
+This episode is an account the high regard in which Harunobu held the Christian faith.

-In Arima's territory, for a time, collegio, a college (in present day university, an institution of higher education for the training of clergymen) was also established, with the elite gathering from various parts, leading-edge Western education was conducted.
+In Arima's territory, for a time, collegio, an institution of higher education for the training of clergymen was also established, with the most promising young men gathering from various parts of Japan to receive such training.
 However, in 1612, the seminary was relocated to Nagasaki again and in 1614, in accordance to Ieyasu Tokugawa's ban on Christianity, it was closed.
 Although just over 30 years after its founding, after this, the students who studied at this seminary literally risked their lives to do Christian mission work while Japan was under a ban on Christianity.

 When establishing a Seminary, it was crucial that the Society of Jesus select an area of Japan with a territory that could protect Christianity and ensure the safety of its missionaries.
 Christian Daimyo, Harunobu Arima’s territory was perfectly suited for this, and so in 1580, along with Azuchi, the first Seminary in Japan was built in Arima.